-- Cluster Manager SSL-VPN Cluster Manager is a Java-based application that works as a minimum administering tool that is the user is able to configure some of the options available in the BBI or CLI by providing status update as well as configuration of VPN Gateway devices. - Host(s) Allows you to set the Management IP(MIP) address and configure the VPN Gateway(s) to either master or slave.
-You can also halt, reboot or delete a VPN Gateway remotely. - Certificates Allows you to manage private keys and certificates.
-You can add up to 1500 certificates to the VPN Gateway. - SSL Offload Servers Allows you to configure virtual SSL servers.
+- Host(s) Allows you to set the Management IP(MIP) address and configure Secure Remote Access to either master or slave.
+You can also halt, reboot or delete Secure Remote Access remotely. - Certificates Allows you to manage private keys and certificates.
+You can add up to 1500 certificates to Secure Remote Access. - SSL Offload Servers Allows you to configure virtual SSL servers. - Bandwidth Management Allows you to allocate bandwidth for each user based on the users group membership.
+The user types can be Portal and IPSec Client. - Secure Remote Accesss Lists the configured VPN(s) and also allows you to add, edit and delete VPN(s). - Administration Following options are available under Administration: - □ Operation Operation allows you to: - halt, reboot, or delete the configuration of the selected SRA(s). - save current configuration including private keys and certificates to the local system.

-- Bandwidth Management Allows you to allocate bandwidth for each user based on the users group membership.
-The user types can be Net Direct Installable Client (NDIC), Portal, and IPSec Client. - VPN Gateways Lists the configured VPN(s) and also allows you to add, edit and delete VPN(s). - Administration Following options are available under Administration: - □ Operation Operation allows you to: - halt, reboot, or delete the configuration of the selected Avaya VPN Gateway(s). - save current configuration including private keys and certificates to the local system. - download software upgrade packages from local system. - manage language definition files. - □ System Allows you to set the system date, time and time zone, add NTP and global DNS servers, configure syslog servers, disable tracing, and manage static routes. - □ Users The User menu is used to change the password for the currently logged in administrator user, add a new administrator user account, or delete an existing administrator user account.
+- download software upgrade packages from local system. - manage language definition files. - □ System Allows you to set the system date, time and time zone, add NTP and global DNS servers, configure syslog servers, disable tracing, and manage static routes. - Users The User menu is used to change the password for the currently logged in administrator user, add a new administrator user account, or delete an existing administrator user account.
 By using the edit menu option, you can also change the password and group assignment for a specified user account.
-Only users with Administrator rights can add or delete user accounts, or change the password of another user account. - □ Remote Access Allows you to enable/disable Telnet and SSH access, and HTTP/ HTTPS access. - □ Access list The Access List menu is used for controlling Telnet and SSH access to the AVG host.
+Only users with Administrator rights can add or delete user accounts, or change the password of another user account. - □ Remote Access Allows you to enable/disable Telnet and SSH access, and HTTP/ HTTPS access. - Access list The Access List menu is used for controlling Telnet and SSH access to the SRA host.
 The access control rules can be applied to individual machines, or to all machines on a specific network. - □ SSH Keys The SSH Keys menu is used to generate new SSH host keys for the cluster.
-It also lets you display the current host keys and manage known host keys, for example paste or import SSH keys from known remote hosts. - □ SNMP SNMP menu is used for configuring network management of your VPN Gateways.
+It also lets you display the current host keys and manage known host keys, for example paste or import SSH keys from known remote hosts. - SNMP SNMP menu is used for configuring network management of your SRA.
 SNMP (Simple Network Management Protocol) is a set of protocols for managing complex networks.
 SNMP works by sending messages, called protocol data units (PDUs), to different parts of a network.
-SNMP-compliant agents on the VPN Gateways store data about themselves in Management Information Bases (MIBs) and return this data to the SNMP requesters.

-- □ IPPool Lets you enable/disable the feature to use more than the default number of IP Pools for the current VPN. - □ SONMP Configure SynOptics Network Management Protocol (SONMP).
-When SONMP is enabled, VPN Gateways in the cluster exchange multicast packets.
+SNMP-compliant agents on the SRA store data about themselves in Management Information Bases (MIBs) and return this data to the SNMP requesters. - □ IPPool Allows you to enable/disable the feature to use more than the default number of IP Pools for the current VPN. - SONMP Allows you to configure SynOptics Network Management Protocol (SONMP).
+When SONMP is enabled, SRAs in the cluster exchange multicast packets.
 The IP address of an iSD is written into the hello packets.
 The topology table can be viewed from 'Monitor->SONMP Topology' page under the 'Monitor' tab. - □ RADIUS RADIUS menu is used to configure RADIUS authentication of system users (device administrator).
-Authentication applies to both CLI and WebUI users. - □ RSA Server The RSA Servers menu lets you configure the symbolic name for the RSA server and import the sdconf.rec configuration file. - □ Auditing The Audit menu is used to configure a RADIUS server to receive log messages about commands executed in the CLI and operations done in the WebUI.
-If auditing is enabled but no RADIUS server is configured, events will still be generated to the event log and any configured syslog servers. - In-Memory The In-Memory menu is used to configure status of the internal memory & to set the size of the internal buffer.
+Authentication applies to both CLI and WebUI users. - □ RSA Server The RSA Servers menu allows you to configure the symbolic name for the RSA server and import the sdconf.rec configuration file.

+- Auditing The Audit menu is used to configure a RADIUS server to receive log messages about commands executed in the CLI and operations done in the WebUI.
+If auditing is enabled but no RADIUS server is configured, events are still generated to the event log and any configured syslog servers. - □ In-Memory The In-Memory menu is used to configure the status of the internal memory and to set the size of the internal buffer.